-6.4 magnitude earthquake hits southern Turkey
+New Turkey earthquake leaves people trapped under rubble in Hatay

 Witnesses told the Reuters news agency there had been further damage to buildings in Antakya.

-A 7.8-magnitude struck the region on 6 February, killing more than 44,000 people in Turkey and Syria.
+A 7.8-magnitude quake struck the region on 6 February, killing more than 44,000 people in Turkey and Syria.

+The mayor of Hatay, in southern Turkey, has said people are trapped under rubble after the latest earthquake.

+The Turkish vice president said at least eight people have been injured.

-Turkish authorities have recorded more than 6,000 aftershocks since that earthquake hit, but the BBC team in the region said today's tremor felt much stronger than previous ones.
+Turkish authorities have recorded more than 6,000 aftershocks since that earthquake hit, but the BBC's team in the region said today's tremor felt much stronger than previous ones.

 Witnesses said it was also felt in Syria, Egypt and Lebanon.